pixilab/blocks-fixtures/README.md

 type ChannelTypes = 'Analog_8'|'Analog_16'|'Analog_24'|'Ranges';

 interface Range extends Named {
-  first: number; last: number;  // First and last value corresponding to this mode discrete?: boolean; // Is discrete (single enum) value only, with no "range" within }
+  first: number;   // First value corresponding to this mode last?: number;	// Last value (same as first if not specified) discrete?: boolean; // Is discrete (single enum) value only, with no "range" within defaultValue?: number; // What value to set channel to on system start-up (normalized 0...1) }

 interface Named {